Advent Sunday: Denominational differences

 Likewise, in the Roman Rite of the Catholic Church, Advent also "begins with First Vespers (Evening Prayer I) of the Sunday that falls on or closest to 30 November and it ends before First Vespers (Evening Prayer I) of Christmas".
 The colour violet or purple is used in Advent, but where it is the practice the colour rose may be used on Gaudete Sunday (Third Sunday of Advent).

-In the Ambrosian Rite and the Mozarabic Rite, the First Sunday in Advent comes two weeks earlier than in the Roman, being on the Sunday after St. Martin's Day (11 November), six weeks before Christmas.
+Date

-Advent Sunday is the fourth Sunday before Christmas Day.
-This is equivalent to the Sunday nearest to St. Andrew's Day, 30 November.
+Advent Sunday is the fourth Sunday before Christmas Day, whether celebrated according to the Gregorian or Julian calendar.

 It can fall on any date between 27 November and 3 December.
 When Christmas Day is a Monday, Advent Sunday will fall on its latest possible date.

+For most Christians, Advent Sunday is the Sunday nearest to St. Andrew's Day, 30 November.
 It is possible to compute the date of Advent Sunday by adding three days to the date of the last Thursday of November; it can also be computed as the Sunday before the first Thursday of December.

+In the Ambrosian Rite and the Mozarabic Rite, the First Sunday in Advent comes two weeks earlier than in the Roman, being on the Sunday after St. Martin's Day (11 November), six weeks before Christmas.